IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 ```

 !!!
 Tip
-    When using multiple configs it is recommended to have a default config that does not include any filters, so that complete data can be synced and populated to the cache for use by other deployments
+    When using multiple configs it is recommended to have a default config that does not include any filters, so that complete data can be synced and populated to the cache for use by other deployments.

 ## Change Deployment